CreativePenguin/nounGenerator/README.md

 Used to get general trivia questions that we will use in website

 ### [Wikipedia API](https://docs.google.com/document/d/1KNf_h_Rysiftc88uZNZO4LMpAyQprUTSj-eg5CMz9a8/edit)
-Used to get extra info about our specific countries
+Used to get extra info about our specific countries as well as display trivia while waiting in the challenge pages.

 ## Contributing
 Fork repo, edit master branch and request a pull